HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 Here's a nice step-by-step guide for VEs to use as a reference for how to run both single-room AND multi-room exam sessions.
-Special thanks to @Sarah | N6OPE for putting this together for GLAARG sessions.
+Special thanks to Sarah N6OPE for putting this together for GLAARG sessions.
 Feel free to use/modify for your teams.
 (Also note that some of these nuances are already fixed or being improved in the tool since writing, so as with all documentation, will be getting updates as the software